 Our prayer is that every able member and regular attender of GCC will view participation in a care group as an integral part of their privilege and responsibility that comes with being a part of the Body of Christ.
 In this way, God desires to satisfy our deepest needs in Himself and empower us to help meet the needs of others.

 Currently, for our Care Group Study nights, we have chosen to offer the same study for all of the groups, as God continues to build us up in love and sound doctrine.
-We will be studying the the practical implications of the doctrines of grace by way of a book called "When Grace Comes Home" by Terry L. Johnson.
+We will be studying what the Scriptures teach us about personal holiness by working through a book by Kevin DeYoung entitled "The Hole in Our Holiness".
 We pray that this study and time together in smaller gatherings will strengthen us in such a way that God's glory is increasingly reflected to our community and to the nations.